gauravsharma884/Deep-Learning-Projects/README.md

 - Further, we have created Review Rating Prediction Model by using Logistic Regression with accuracy of 75%.
 - With this model e-commerce will be able predict product ratings for future cutomers and will be able to recommend most recommended and rated products.
 - To conclude this project, these models will facilitate in cost saving and better product offerings to the e-commerce customers, which will eventually upscale the business and revenue for the e-commerce

+## Women's Clothing (E-Commerce): Voice of Cutomers

+### DESCRIPTION:

+Help a Women's Clothing brand on E-Commerce to understand the voice of the customer by analyzing the reviews of their product and the topics that customers are talking about.
+Performing Topic Modeling on specific part of speech to finally interpret the emerging topics.

+### Problem Statement:

+A popular Women's Clothing brand on E-Commerce wants to understand the VOC (voice of the customer) on the product.
+This will be useful to not just evaluate the current product, but to also get some direction for developing the product pipeline.
+The client is particularly interested in the different aspects that customers care about.
+Product reviews by customers on a leading e-commerce site should provide a good view.

+### Insights
+- Sales Advertisement:
+  - Brand should promote sales to increase footfall both online and store retails.
+  - Also, brand should focus on meeting customer expectaion for retail stores for better customer experience and satisfaction.
+- Product Quality Control:
+  - Brand need to increase standards and protocols of product quality test process in terms of size measurements, product shrinkage after wash.
+- Dermatology Test (skin-disorders):
+  - Brand need to improove/ adopt dermatological test for chemicals used in manufacturing process i.e color-dye, washing chemicals etc
+- Seasonal Branding:
+  - Brand should promote seasonal clothing to focus and meet seasonal clothing demand.
+- Product Catalogue:
+  - Brand need to display products in all the colors available for their product catalogue